MikeHughesKent/PyFibreBundle/docs/source/index.rst

 PyFibreBundle
 ====================================
-PyFibreBundle is a Python package for processing of images captured through optical fibre bundles.
+PyFibreBundle is a Python package for analysis and processing of images captured through optical fibre imaging bundles.

 Parts of the package are described and validated in this paper: